cmyui/discordCMD/README.md

 ```
 $ mv config.sample.ini config.ini
 ```
-Next, configure the config
+Next, configure the config (dw about true/false ok)
 ```
 [default]
-debug = False
+debug = 0
-tokenauth = True
+tokenauth = 1
+extras = 0

 [discord]
-token = ''
+token = token here if tokenAuth = 1
-username = ''
-email = ''
+email = email here if tokenAuth = 0
-password = ''
+password = password here if tokenAuth = 0
 ```
 The default config should be pretty straight forward.
-If you're using a token to login to discord, make sure tokenauth is True, and then just paste your token in.
+If you're using a token to login to discord, make sure tokenauth is 1, and then just paste your token in.
 If you're using email/password, disable tokenauth and put the username and password in instead.
 ```
 $ python3 discordcmd.py
 ```